-A hearing date to hear evidence in the dispute shall be set within fourteen (14) days of the referral of the matter to the arbitrator, who shall have the power at the request of either party to order pre-hearing production of documents for all relevant documents in the possession or power of the Union, the Employer or the Thermal Insulation Association of Alberta.
+A hearing date to hear evidence in the dispute shall be set within 14 days of the referral of the matter to the arbitrator, who shall have the power at the request of either party to order pre-hearing production of documents for all relevant documents in the possession or power of the Union, the Employer or the Association.

-All monies not paid for the time for the time in dispute, if a violation is found, shall be ordered paid to the Thermal Insulation Association of Alberta as provided in this Collective Agreement.
+All monies not paid for the time in dispute, if a violation is found, shall be ordered paid to the Association as provided in this Collective Agreement.